Andereoo/TkinterWeb/docs/source/geometry.rst

 Overview
 --------

-**By default, Tkinter provides three geometry managers: pack, place, and grid.
-While these geometry managers are very powerful, achieving certain layouts, especially with scrolling, can be painful.**
+By default, Tkinter provides three geometry managers: pack, place, and grid.
+While these geometry managers are very powerful, achieving certain layouts, especially with scrolling, can be painful.

-**TkinterWeb provides a system for attaching Tkinter widgets onto the window, and handles layouts, images, scrolling, and much more for you.**
+**TkinterWeb provides a system for attaching Tkinter widgets onto the window, and handles layouts, images, selection, scrolling, and much more for you.**

 How-To
 ------